What is Bounce Rate on Google Analytics?

 Just as beauty is in the eye of the beholder, so too is what makes a ‘good’ bounce rate.
 It’s often dependent on the industry and also the purpose of your website.

 Of course, you want the number to be as low as possible, but there’s no ‘good’ or ‘bad’ rate, the rate you should be aiming for will largely depend on the nature of your site and your individual goals.

-If you’d like further help with creating a strategy to reduce your bounce rate, please don’t hesitate to get in touch with us today.
+If you’d like further help with creating a strategy to reduce your bounce rate, please don’t hesitate to contact us today.